uschpc/webportal-netlify-gatsby/src/user-guides/data-management/storage-file-systems.md

 /scratch2/<user_name>
 ```

-/scratch2 has a capacity of 709TB.
+/scratch2 has a capacity of 709 TB.
 Use the `cds2` command to quickly change to your scratch2 directory.